 Deploying the on-premises gateway in an on-premises Kubernetes or OpenShift cluster

 Use your existing on-premises Kubernetes or OpenShift clusters to deploy the BMC Helix Intelligent Integrations on-premises gateway.
-When you deploy the on-premises gateway, authentication is enabled for it.
+You can configure the on-premises gateway either during deployment or after deployment is complete.

 Warning